Sarthak-Bhagat2006/Saarthi--AI-assistant-Backend-/README.md

 ## 🤝 How to Contribute

 Contributions are welcome!
-If you’d like to improve **ChargeHub**, you can follow the steps below 🚀
+If you’d like to improve **ModernMentor**, you can follow the steps below 🚀

 ```bash
 # Fork the repository on GitHub, then clone your fork